segwebsiteproject/segwebsiteproject.github.io/README.txt

 DestinationU

 Description:
-DestinationU is an interactive app where users will have access to the University of Ottawa map at all times.
+DestinationU is an interactive app where users will have access to your university campus map at all times.
 The app will let them pick a destination and it will track how long it will take for them to walk or bus there.
 The app will also let them set reminders with their schedules and the app will notify them on how long it will take to walk between classes.